Effect of Post-processing on Contextualized Word Representations: Related Work

 \paragraph{Contextualized Embeddings} In the context of representations of contextual pre-trained models, the effectiveness of post-processing methods have not been explored.
 Most of the work that uses contextualized representations use them without any pre-processing.
 In this work, we explore the usefulness of two commonly used post-processing methods on the embeddings extracted from pre-trained models.

 ~\newcite{peters-etal-2018-deep,peters-etal-2019-tune} used contextualized embeddings in feature-based setting for several sequence classification tasks.
 Similar to static embedding, the contextualized embeddings are used as input to an LSTM-based classifier.
-However a word can have different embedding depending on the context.

-In addition, a plethora of work on the analysis and interpretation of deep models used feature-based transfer learning to probe the linguistic information encoded in the representations~\cite{conneau2018you,liu-etal-2019-linguistic,tenney2019learn,tenney-etal-2019-bert,voita-etal-2019-analyzing}.
+However, a word can have different embedding depending on the context.
+In addition, a plethora of work on the analysis and interpretation of deep models used feature-based approach to probe the linguistic information encoded in the representations~\cite{belinkov-etal-2017-evaluating,conneau2018you,liu-etal-2019-linguistic,tenney2019learn,tenney-etal-2019-bert,voita-etal-2019-analyzing,durrani-etal-2019-one,arps_syntax:arxiv22}.
 The most common approach uses probing classifiers~\cite{ettinger-etal-2016-probing,belinkov:2017:acl,adi2017fine,conneau-etal-2018-cram,hupkes2018visualisation}, where a classifier is trained on a corpus of linguistic annotations using representations from the model under investigation.
-For example, \citet{liu-etal-2019-linguistic} used this methodology for investigating the representations of contextual word representations on 16 linguistic tasks.

-\newcite{dalvi:2019:AAAI,durrani-2020-individualNeurons} expanded the work on representation analysis to neuron-level analysis.
+For example, \citet{liu-etal-2019-linguistic} used this methodology for investigating the representations of contextual word representations on 16 linguistic tasks. \newcite{dalvi:2019:AAAI,durrani-2020-individualNeurons} expanded the work on representation analysis\footnote{Please see \cite{belinkov-glass-2019-analysis,neuronSurvey} for comprehensive surveys on representation analysis.} to neuron-level analysis.
 Similar to probing classifier used in the representation analysis, they used a linear classifier with ElasticNet regularization.
-The weights assigned to neurons by the classifier are used as an indicator of their importance with respect to the linguistic task.
+Recently, \newcite{sajjad:naacl:2022,dalvi2022discovering} introduced an unsupervised method that clusters contextualized representations of words to analyze the representations.

 An orthogonal analysis comparing models and their representations relies on similarities between model representations. \citet{bau:2019:ICLR} used this approach to analyze the role of individual neurons in neural machine translation. \citet{wu:2020:acl} compared representations of several pre-trained models using various similarity methods.
 Another class of work on understanding the contextualized representations looked at the social bias encoded in the representations~\cite{bommasani-etal-2020-interpreting}.